 Even though I myself have not yet mastered this,

 Inspired by the words of the omniscient master, the very Buddha,

 This is the most crucial, essential point of practice.

 From Enlightened Vagabond: The Life and Teachings of Patrul Rinpoche by Matthieu Ricard © 2017 by Shechen Publications, Inc. Reprinted in arrangement with Shambhala Publications, Boulder, CO.

-To learn more about Dzogchen and Tibetan Buddhist philosophy, sign up for “The Essence of Awakening,” Tricycle’s latest online course beginning March 19 with Tibetan Buddhist scholar and teacher John Dunne.
+To learn more about Dzogchen and Tibetan Buddhist philosophy, sign up for “The Essence of Awakening,” Tricycle’s online course with Tibetan Buddhist scholar and teacher John Dunne.